New York, May 15th: Panel Discussion on the Intersection of Smart Contracts, Interoperability, and Law

-Join us for an evening panel discussion during Consensus 2019 with Chainlink partners OpenLaw, and Wanchain.
-This panel includes Sergey Nazarov, CEO of Chainlink, along with Aaron Wright Co-founder of OpenLaw, and Johann Eid, Lead Strategist of Wanchain.
+Join us for an evening panel discussion during Consensus 2019 with OpenLaw, and Wanchain.
+This panel includes Sergey Nazarov, Co-Founder of Chainlink, along with Aaron Wright Co-founder of OpenLaw, and Johann Eid, Lead Strategist of Wanchain.
 They will discuss how smart contracts will enable interoperability across multiple blockchains, empower deterministic legal agreements, and give contracts the external data they need to be truly useful.

 - 5:30 PM to 6:00 PM – Happy Hour (food and drinks)